 Christian Homeschooling – Commencement

-Homeschooling your child in a christian homeschooling method is now easier than ever.
+Homeschooling your child in a Christian homeschooling method is now easier than ever.
 Though considered something “new” in our culture, homeschooling itself is an ancient practice.
-In recent years, it has been the Christians in America who spear headed the movement.
+In recent years, it has been the Christians in America who spearheaded the movement.
 This was done simply because the public schools were removing anything and everything that pointed to a Christian worldview, and the morals of the students were/are declining rapidly.
 To start homeschooling, one simply removes their child from the school and submits the intent to homeschool form to the local school board.
 From there on in, it’s all up to the parents.

 Christian Homeschooling – Curriculum

 In the last decade accompanying the huge growth of homeschooling, Christian homeschool curriculum resources have skyrocketed.
-Previously, the only “solid” Christian homeschool curriculum available were from about five major publishers.
+Previously, the only “solid” Christian homeschool curriculum available was from about five major publishers.
 Today, there are hundreds of curriculum options for your family.
 The homeschool family must first decide what their goals are for their own personal homeschooling endeavor.
 From here, the family can determine what type of curriculum will meet their needs.
-Offerings include online curriculum, video courses, text based curriculum, and even live synchronous online education (where you have a teacher that teaches you personally via the internet).
+Offerings include online curriculum, video courses, text-based curriculum, and even live synchronous online education (where you have a teacher that teaches you personally via the internet).
 It really is amazing when you sit back and look at how far homeschooling has come in America.
-Curriculum can be “out of the box” or a total package system (where everything you need to teach a grade comes complete from the publisher) or you can pick and choose individual subjects from a variety of sources that fit individual needs within your homeschool.
+The curriculum can be “out of the box” or a total package system (where everything you need to teach a grade comes completely from the publisher) or you can pick and choose individual subjects from a variety of sources that fit individual needs within your homeschool.
 The options truly are endless and how you apply and use the curriculum also gives so much flexibility to your education.

 Christian Homeschooling – Community